 Cleavers - Gallium aparine

 Cleavers, Gallium aparine, is a common herbaceous plant that grows worldwide.
 It thrives on the edges of gardens and pathways with moist soil and part sun.
-I harvest most of mine from the edges and pathways of a large organic garden.
+I harvest mine from the edges and pathways of a large organic garden.

 Here is an important quote from another study: “All ethanolic extracts from G. aparine herb significantly stimulated the transformational activity of immunocompetent blood cells, with 96% ethanolic extract being most active.
 The percentage of lymphocytes proliferating in RLBT under the influence of 96% ethanolic extract increased by 4.34–5.32 times compared with the spontaneous transformation.
 The results justify the traditional use of extracts from G. aparine as immunomodulatory agents.
-3
+3 This may explain why it has been used traditionally as a gargle for throat infections.

 Tincture Dosing is 3-5 ml 3 times a day.
 1 ml is about 25 drops.
 Start slowly as allergies and intolerances are always possible.